I would like to share my thoughts and experience in behavior management when working with preschool children.

 - Ask them to sit next to you and calm down

-- Share your feelings and emotions when you see unjust behaviour – let the child know how it makes you feel and why you feel that way.
+- Share your feelings and emotions when you see unjust behavior – let the child know how it makes you feel and why you feel that way.

 - Create the set of rules book together by asking leading questions.
 Add photos of the child following every rule during the day.
 One book for each occasion: “Going outside” “Home rules” “Shopping” “Visiting Friends” etc. Revisit the book every time the rule needs to be addressed.

-- Do role play among parents (or teachers), include child in the role play.
+- Do role-play among parents (or teachers), include the child in the role play.

 - Demonstrate respect and be fair to the children every single time.

-- Acknowledge positive interactions and right choices when you see them.
+- Acknowledge positive interactions and the right choices when you see them.

 Montessori Answers has a great article: Misconception: Montessori teachers don’t believe in discipline

-Lisa Nolan Montessori has a wide range of practical advice for parents, click here to read her behaviour management posts.
+Lisa Nolan Montessori has a wide range of practical advice for parents, click here to read her behavior management posts.

-Trillium Montessori in her post “How to start a new class” provides with a in depth overview of various issues encountered in the classroom at the beginning of a new year.
+Trillium Montessori in her post “How to start a new class” provides an in-depth overview of various issues encountered in the classroom at the beginning of a new year.